 Financial instruments which potentially subject the Company to concentrations of credit risk consist primarily of cash and accounts receivable.
 The Company places its cash with high credit quality financial institutions and investment grade short-term investments, which limit the amount of credit exposure.

-Three customers approximated 38% and 51% of net revenues for the years ended March 31, 1997 and 1998, respectively and 50% for the nine month period ended December 31, 1998.
-Additionally, three customers approximated 37%, 49% and 50% of accounts receivable at March 31, 1997 and 1998 and December 31, 1998, respectively.
+Three customers approximated 38% and 51% of net revenues for the years ended March 31, 1997 and 1998, respectively.
+Additionally, two customers approximated 37% and 49% of accounts receivable at March 31, 1997 and 1998, respectively.